 Hasbro is a worldwide leader in children's and family leisure time and entertainment products and services, including the design, manufacture and marketing of games and toys ranging from traditional to high-tech.
 Both internationally and in the United States, our widely recognized core brands such as PLAYSKOOL, TONKA, SUPER SOAKER, MILTON BRADLEY, PARKER BROTHERS, TIGER, and WIZARDS OF THE COAST provide what we believe to be the highest quality play experiences in the world.
 We manage our business by focusing on two major areas: Toys and Games.
 Our offerings include a broad variety of games, including traditional board and card, hand-held electronic, children's consumer electronic, trading card and roleplaying games, as well as electronic interactive products, robotic pets, electronic learning aids and puzzles.
 Toy offerings include boys' action, preschool, creative play and girls' toys, dolls and plush products.
 We also license to others various trademarks, characters and other property rights for use in connection with consumer promotions and the sale by others of noncompeting toys and non-toy products.
-For the fiscal year ended December 29, 2002, we had worldwide net revenues of \$2.8 billion, net earnings before cumulative effect of accounting change of \$75.1 million, and a net loss (after accounting change) of \$170.7 million.
-For the quarterly period ended March 30, 2003, we had worldwide net revenues of \$461.8 million and net earnings of \$1.2 million.
+For the fiscal year ended December 29, 2002, we had worldwide net revenues of \$2.8 billion and a net loss of \$170.7 million.